mosesoak/react-native-conductor/README.md

 ## Solution

-When you find yourself in that 20% case, this module makes it easy to move all your `Animated` values, interpolations, tweens and styles into a separate container.
-The container 'decorates' your main component with a tag:
+When you find yourself in that 20% case, this module makes it easy to move all your `Animated` values, interpolations, tweens and styles into a separate conductor.
+The conductor 'decorates' your main component with a tag:
 ```JSX
 <Conductor_
   animatedStyles={{